CUSTODY AND GUARDIANSHIP ISSUES

 STANDBY GUARDIAN: Custody of a child can also be obtained without going to court by becoming a Standby Guardian.
 A standby guardianship is created by having the parents sign a document available from the probate court stating that they are consenting to have the grandparent or relative take guardianship of their child.
 The standby guardianship goes into effect when a triggering event occurs such as if the parents are temporarily unable to care for a child due to physical or mental disability, residence in a drug or alcohol rehabilitation program, going to jail for a period of less than one year, or other absence from home.
 Standby Guardianship lasts up to 1 year; it can end sooner if the parents’ absence or illness ends before a year is up.
 In the event of the parents’ death, it can last 90 additional days to give the standby guardian time to ask the probate court to make the guardianship permanent.

 TO REMOVE CHILD’S PARENTS AS GUARDIANS: If a child’s parents are unable to properly care for their child, an application can be filed in probate court to have the parents removed as guardians.
 Parents can have their rights as the natural guardians of the child removed if the parents give consent, if the child has been abandoned, if the child has been denied care, guidance and control necessary for his/her well-being, or if the child has had injuries inflicted upon him/her by other than accidental means.
-A grandparent or relative can be the guardian, or if there is no family member available, the DCF can be appointed as guardian.
+A grandparent or other relative can be the guardian, or if there is no family member available, the DCF can be appointed as guardian.

 TERMINATION OF PARENTAL RIGHTS: Termination of parental rights to a child is a final court order that completely severs the legal relationship between the parents and the child.
 The court may terminate parental rights if one or more of the following conditions can be proven: